millerk22/emc2-labs/EMC2-Labs-Fall/lab01.rst

 >>> y = x
 >>> print(x,y)

-To swap variables, we can introduce a
-"placeholder" variable as follows:
+To swap variables, we have to introduce a "placeholder" variable as follows:

 >>> x = 2